Haumea & The Arc of Creation

 However, your mea kākau would prefer to interpret Haumea’s frequent travel as a result of her constant quest for innovation and improvement, of her perpetual desire to level up.
 That theory supports the progression we have been building so far, with Haumea ultimately bridging the higher realms (lani) with the earth (honua) through creating aliʻi, who are both akua and kanaka at once—earthly manifestations and mouthpieces of the divine.
 Perhaps when she went away to those higher places, she was actively seeking new insights to benefit herself and her offspring upon her return.
 Maybe each of these unions was a way to imbue a new aspect of divinity into her creation.
 The practice of retreat is a rejuvenating process, a reminder that breaks away and time in different spaces can provide us with critical nourishment to continue our work, or even lead us to a much needed breakthrough.

 Hīkāwaopuanaiea is the last of Haumea’s names in her final union with Wailoa.
-This name was the hardest for your mea kākau to interpret and was given to Haumea by Wailoa, the last of her kāne in this progression.
-This raises the question of whether her other names were ones she chose for herself when she remade herself in the Haleopapa.
+This name was the hardest for your mea kākau to interpret.
+It was given to her by Wailoa, raising the question of whether her other names were ones she chose for herself when she remade herself in the Haleopapa.
 Spellings of this name also vary widely across chants and stories, so pinning down any one meaning becomes problematic.
 Just as various schools have their own teachings, all of which are relevant, various spellings and meanings are possible simultaneously.
 Here, we will just look at one spelling from a couple of angles.

 Perhaps, after her true identity was revealed, Haumea had a difficult parting with Wailoa that caused her to go unsteadily (hīkā) into a place of difficulty (wao puanaiea).
 Or maybe the wao puanaiea is a forested upland region where the ua puanaiea, a fine refreshing rain, falls gently, as suggested in moʻolelo and kanikau.
 It’s certainly more pleasant to think of her assuming this elemental form of a nourishing rain over the lush forests she helped create than it is to imagine her being “dried up” or “weak and sickly” as the dictionary definition of punanaiea offers.